 - Your home page has changed.
 If you visit your website, and instead of seeing the page you have created you see something entirely different it’s likely that your page has been “defaced.”
 Normally, these types of hackers will have a “hacked by…” message displaying to take credit for the hack.

 - Your access to admin pages no longer exists.
-If you cannot access your admin section of your website, it's possible the hacker has gained access to the adminsitrator account or cpanel and altered the passwords.
+If you cannot access your admin section of your website, it’s possible the hacker has gained access to the administrator account or cPanel and altered the passwords.

-- You get a Google Warning page.
-This is an indication that google has scanned your website, and one of the Google bots has found some code that is known to be malicious.
+- You get a red Google Warning page.
+This is an indication that Google has scanned your website, and one of the Google bots has found some code that is known to be malicious.
 If this is the case, Google will display a red warning page.

 - Your computer’s anti-virus software warns you when you visit your website.
 This is a typical situation where your website is trying to install a trojan or another type of virus on your local computer.